Poojabafnaprakash/Network-Application-basics/README.md

 *****************************************************************************
 For UDP:

+Build the file with:
+gcc UDPServer.c -o UDPServer

 run this command in one terminal for the server:
 ./UDPServer 4444

+Build the file with:
+gcc UDPClient.c -o UDPClient

 Open another terminal window for the client:
 ./UDPClient 4444